 The Enterprise uses hatches to dock with other ships and enter and exit the ship.
 For away-mission in space, the ship has two shuttlepods.
 The shuttlebay opens from below, as opposed to from the back, and the shuttles are held in place by clamps.
 Each shuttle can hold a maximum of about five people.

 A small transporter is also available on Enterprise, invented several years before by engineer Dr. Emory Erickson, a personal friend of Captain Jonathan Archer.
 The transporter has been cleared for use on living material.
 However, the crew initially prefers to use shuttles and docking hatches, since transporting humans sometimes causes erratic side-effects, as seen in Enterprise: Strange New World (#1.4), Enterprise: Vanishing Point (#2.10) and Enterprise: Daedalus (#4.10).
-Necessity often forces personal use of the transporter throughout Enterprise's ten-year mission.
-In the third year, knowledge of and experience with the transporters has grown enough for the crew to use the device for personal use more often (only two people at a time, though).
+Necessity often forces the personnel to use of the transporter throughout Enterprise's ten-year mission.
+In the third year, knowledge of and experience with the transporters has grown enough for the crew to use the device to transport people more often (only two at a time, though).
 However, in a Next Generation episode, Geordi LaForge states that transporters have been safely used for personal transport for about 100 years.
 This may mean that the transporter did not become a standard way of transportation until about halfway the 23rd century (and even then, some people like Dr. McCoy were still not comfortable with it); he could also be referring to the infamous transporter accident from Star Trek: The Motion Picture a century before, indicating it as the last major incident in a long and unremarkable history of transporter use.
 Interestingly, many species otherwise more advanced than humans (like the Andorians) don't possess transporter technology in the 22nd century.

 The computer can scan for pathogens, but as there is no biofilter yet, the transporter cannot filter them out during transport.
 There is a special decontamination chamber to put crewmembers in quarantine when they have picked up something potentially dangerous.